 - 3 units of Science

-In addition to the Common Application (CA) or the Universal College Application (UCA), A&S requires the following Application Materials:
+In addition to the Common Application (CA), A&S requires the following Application Materials:

 - Official Secondary/High School Transcript followed by a Mid-Year Report when it becomes available